LouiseSteward/learn/covid-19-guide-for-community-health-workers/text/quiz-02.md

     - Finding a normal temperature
     - Finding no coronavirus in the blood
     + Finding antibodies to coronavirus in the blood
-10. How can community healthcare workers help to prevent the spread of COVID-19?
+10. How can community health workers help to prevent the spread of COVID-19?
     + Screen people by asking them questions
     - Take people’s blood pressure
     - Count people’s heart rate